PaolaAvellino/data-analytics-portfolio/README.md

 👉 All queries are in **Netflix SQL Portfolio.sql** with full explanations.

+Each query is explained using the structure Goal → How it works → Why it’s interesting.

 **1. Most prolific actor/actress.**

 **2. Series with the highest IMDb average rating.**